 These are basic details that could be easily included in the site content, yet many retailers still bury shipping information deep inside the FAQs – assuming they are published anywhere before the checkout process begins.

-Including a search function goes some way to helping customers find what they need, but it also breaks up the journey between landing on your site and arriving at the product they want.
-By increasing the number of clicks required to find something, you also give shoppers more reason to click off to a competitor’s site where they can find products more easily.
+Including a search function goes some way to helping customers find what they need.
+Less fortunately, it also breaks up the journey between landing on your site and arriving at the product they want.
+By increasing the clicks required to find something, you give shoppers more reason to bounce to a competitor’s site.
+(Where, presumably, they can find products more easily.)

-It is vital that ecommerce sites carefully consider the information that clients will need, and make it as obvious as possible to stop shoppers going elsewhere.
+So, it is vital that ecommerce sites carefully consider the information that clients will need.
+Then, they need to make it as obvious as possible to stop shoppers going elsewhere.

 The personal touch

-Because customers expect their online experience to be largely self-serve, any facility that allows customers to communicate directly with a company representative will immediately raise their shopping experience above average.
+Customers expect their online experience to be largely self-serve.
+So, any facility that allows customers to communicate directly with a representative will immediately raise their experience above average.